Into Windows

 Restore Windows 10 to an earlier date step8

-Step 7: Finally, click Finish button to begin restoring your Windows 10 to the selected restore point.
+Step 7: Finally, click the Finish button to begin restoring your Windows 10 to the selected restore point.

 Restore Windows 10 to an earlier date step9

 Your PC will automatically reboot to begin the restore process.
-This might take up to 20 minutes depending on the number of programs and settings to be restored.
+This might take up to 20 minutes, depending on the number of programs and settings to be restored.

-Filed Under: Windows 10 Tagged: System Restore
+Filed Under: Windows 10 Tagged: System Restore, Windows 11

-Related Articles
+Related Posts

 • How To Delete Individual Restore Points In Windows 7